r280822a/world_time_complete/README.md

 - Tap time to change to 24 hour format, and vice versa
 - Info page showing credits and linking to this GitHub page
 - Dark mode

-## TODO
-- Add more comments
-- Improve variable names to be more understandable
-- Loading screen for edit location (maybe?)
-- Change overscroll (maybe?)

 <br/>
 Link to The Net Ninja's GitHub repo: https://github.com/iamshaunjp/flutter-beginners-tutorial <br>